virtuozzo/cloudscripting-docs/docs/creating-templates/template-basics.md

     - `update` - extension
 - `name` - JPS custom name.

-This is a mandatory body part of the application package which includes the information about JPS name and the type of the application installation ("install" mode initiates a new environment creation required for deploy, "update" mode performs actions on the existing environment).
+This is a mandatory body part of the application package which includes the information about JPS name and the type of the application installation (<b>*'install'*</b> mode initiates a new environment creation required for deploy, <b>*'update'*</b> mode performs actions on the existing environment).
 These basic string should be extended with the settings required by the application you are packing.
 The following configuration details are included beside "jpsType": { } parameter:

 # Application Workflow